Adidas: EU court rules against three stripes trademark | DW | 19.06.2019

 It said the company only provided evidence of its "acquired distinctive character" in five out of the EU's 28 member states.
 As such, the trademark "cannot, in the present case, be extrapolated to the entire territory of the EU."

-"The mark is not a pattern mark composed of a series of regularly repetitive elements, but an ordinary figurative mark," the court wrote in its statement.
+"The mark is not a pattern mark composed of a series of regularly repetitive elements, but an ordinary figurative mark," the court said.

 The decision can still be appealed at the European Court of Justice, the EU's top court.
 However, Adidas only has two months to do so.